How to Hit a 6 Iron – 6 Keys to Success

 This is a concept I picked up from pro golfer Michelle Low in Malaysia.

-Principle #2 – Learn the low point of your swing with ball position (how to hit irons consistently)
+Principle #2 – Learn the low point of your swing with ball position (hit 6 iron consistently)

 Most amateur golfers struggle to control where the low point of their swing is so they hit the ground before the ball a lot of the time.
 It's one of the biggest differences between high handicap and low handicap players and you can improve it easily.

-Having a consistent ball position with your 6 iron is going to help you have a more consistent strike point and encourage a better connection.
-You can take a divot or you can clip the grass or just skim the grass without much contact it doesn't matter.
+Having a consistent ball position with your 6 iron gives you a more consistent strike point and encourages a better contact with the center of the club.

 How do you find your correct ball position?